electronicalias/mytools/troposphere/basevpc/README.md

 ---------------
 To use this tool, observe the following options:

-    -azs | --availability-zones  : Required
+Required: Specify the AZs for the region you are using, you can specify a single AZ (not recommended) or, a b c for example:

-    Specify the AZs for the region you are using, you can specify a single AZ (not recommended) or, a b c for example:
+    --availability-zones a b c d
     -azs a b c

    -nzs | --network-zones' : Required